 This one is commonly attributed to the Buddha, although it’s very modern and law-of-attraction-y.
 It’s also found as “What you think you become, what you feel you attract, what you imagine you create.”

-I haven’t been able to definitively find a source, but I believe it to have been written by Adele Basheer, who designs greetings cards for her company, Intrinsic.
+I believe that the quote in this form was written by Adele Basheer, who designs greetings cards for her company, Intrinsic.

 According to her website, “While her personal mantra is the “what you think you create” message, Adele also feels that all it takes is believing…”